How Much Will the Purdue Pharma Settlement Be?

 Ways to Address the Opioid Crisis

-The CDC and other advocacy groups are now focusing on how to identify prevent and treat various aspects of the growing opioid crisis.
+The Centers for Disease Control and other advocacy groups are now focusing on helping those suffering.
+They are working to identify, prevent, and treat aspects of the growing opioid crisis.
 This includes addiction and overdose deaths.
 Below are a few measures being taken to address the public health crisis.

-- Build state, local and tribal agencies that are equipped with tools and resources to improve the use of evidence-based strategies in treatment.
+• Equipping state, local, and tribal agencies with tools and resources to improve evidence-based treatment strategies.

-- Enhancing equality, access and affordability to opioid use disorder treatment and risk prevention efforts.
+• Enhancing equality, access, and cost-effectiveness in opioid use disorder treatment and risk prevention efforts.

 Reach out to Hotel California by the Sea